-The Florida Sportsman Expo is back at the Lee Civic Center the weekend of February 2nd.
+The Florida Sportsman Expo is back at the South Florida Fairgrounds on Oct.
+12-13.
 If you love the outdoors, you do not want to miss this show!

-Now in its 21st year, the Florida Sportsman Expo comes to the Lee Civic Center in Fort Myers for the weekend of Feb.
-2-3.
+Now in its 21st year, the Florida Sportsman Expo comes to the South Florida Fairgrounds in West Palm Beach on Oct.
+12-13.

 The Sportsman Channel serves as title sponsor for the Expos.
 Anglers, hunters and boaters will be treated to the latest “how-to” seminars as well as demonstrations, contests and free prize drawings each day inside the exhibition hall.